yuxing-rain/yx-roblox-scripts/README.md

 - added transpose config
 - added speed of keys config

-(wow first time not skidded) univTerm : its called that cuz idk it should be called cmdbar
+(--wow first time not skidded-- just realised the cmdbar gui is skidded) univTerm : its called that cuz idk it should be called cmdbar
 - random cmds
 - i put it here cuz my friend asked me to make a cmdbar that works for everyone